Greenie10/now-mongo-answers/howto.md

 ## Part C: Secrets, environment variables & connection strings

+- Zeit secrets - have to do this in the relevant repo

 ### Allow any connections to your MongoDB Cluster

 - on MongoDB Atlas, go to Clusters on left menu